-Peconic Baykeeper is a proud partner in the Eastern Long Island chapter of the Blue Water Task Force, a volunteer-run water quality monitoring and testing program managed by The Surfrider Foundation that monitors over 60 sites on the East End.
+Peconic Baykeeper is a proud partner in the Blue Water Task Force, a volunteer-run water quality monitoring and testing program managed by The Surfrider Foundation that monitors 0ver 80 sites on the East End.
 This program identifies any potential problems with bacteria pollution we may face in our coastal waters, allowing us to be proactive in protecting our local waterways and waterway users.
 The majority of these sites are not classified as “public bathing beaches” and are otherwise untested by the Suffolk County Department of Health Services or other entities.

-Water samples are collected year-round (weekly during the summer months) at various beaches on the East End with processing done at our lab at our Hampton Bays office.
-Test results are posted to our Facebook and Instagram accounts with historical and current data also being found on the Blue Water Task Force website.
-We hope to expand this program to the North Fork in the future!
+Water samples are collected year-round (weekly during the summer months) at various beaches on the East End with processing done at our lab at Peconic Baykeeper’s Hampton Bays office.
+Water quality alerts are posted to our website (below) and shared through our Facebook and Instagram accounts.
+Historical and current data can also be found on the Blue Water Task Force website.
+Thanks to the generous grant support of the Long Island Community Foundation in 2021, we have expanded monitoring to the North Fork, the Western Peconics, and additional sites in Shinnecock Bay.
+We always welcome public input to identify new monitoring locations so please let us know if you have a specific site in mind or are interested in working as a water sampling volunteer.

 Why Is This Important?